scramjetorg/framework-js/.github/ISSUE_TEMPLATE/feature_request.md

 ## Feature description

-A clear and concise description of the feature
+A clear and concise description of the feature.

+### Use case

+Describe your use case and how you are planning to use this feature.